SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 ## Remove Duplicates<a name="subex3"></a>

 There are duplicates in the raw data.
 For some timestamps and vessels - identified by "MMSI" (Maritime Mobile Service Identity) - there are two identical records in the data.
-Let's get rid of the duplicates.
+Let's get rid of these duplicates.

 ```SQL
 -- Identify duplicate records